burns-vaughan/azure-network-protocols/README.md

 <br>
 ping www.google.com -4
 <br>
-The -4 forces it to use ICMP traffic.
+The -4 forces it to use ICMP traffic.<br>
 You can see the request go from VM-1 to one of Google's servers and reply back.

 Next, we will do some tinkering with the firewall.
 To do that set up an endless ping from VM-1 to VM-2.